Lolol

 Lolol (Mapudungun: "land of crabs and holes"; [loˈlol]) is a Chilean commune and town in Colchagua Province, O'Higgins Region.

 History

-During the 17th century, several Haciendas were created throughout the Colchagua Valley; they were great lands which the King of Spain granted to his conquistadores.
-After the Chilean Independence in 1818, several mansions were created in the Lolol area, some of which are still standing today, and are part of the local tourism.
+During the 17th century, several haciendas were created throughout the Colchagua Valley; they were great lands which the king of Spain granted to his conquistadores.
+After Chilean independence in 1818, several mansions were created in the Lolol area, some of which are still standing today, and are part of the local tourism.

 From the late 19th century, and until the mid-20th century, the Hacienda Lolol and Hacienda Santa Teresa de Quiahue (located southwest of Lolol) were an important part of the local economy.